-Get ready to not feel so slim or healthy while taking this weight loss supplement with its unpleasant side effects including liver damage, racing heart, chest pain, lethargy, severe constipation, excess gas, dehydration, nausea, heartburn, headaches, nervousness, shakiness, man boobs, dizziness.
+Get ready to not feel so slim or healthy while taking these weight loss supplement with its unpleasant side effects including liver damage, racing heart, chest pain, lethargy, severe constipation, excess gas, dehydration, nausea, heartburn, headaches, nervousness, shakiness, man boobs, dizziness.

 Plexus At A Final Glance…

 At the end of the day, Plexus might be here for now, but it’s built on selling false dreams to vulnerable hard working people who are solely looking to make a better life for their families.
 You can get cheaper products at small companies, herbal stores, and/or online.
-You don’t need their overpriced, dangerous and toxic products full of dangerous stimulants, appetite suppressants, mystery whey, potentially gmo soy, denature protein, inferior omega-3, synthetic folate and synthetic sweeteners.
+You don’t need their overpriced, dangerous and toxic products full of dangerous stimulants, appetite suppressants, mystery whey, potentially gmo soy, denatured protein, inferior omega-3, synthetic folate and synthetic sweeteners.
 Weight loss comes naturally when you make eating healthy, drinking plenty of purified water and exercising a habit.
 Plexus is a product based pyramid scheme and nobody should waste their time, energy, or money into it because it’s not a sustainable company and could someday collapse and be shut down by the FTC.

 Stay away from this company as a distributor and don’t consume their pink poison,

 To Your Success,

 If you have any questions or comments about Plexus, please state them below.